- 1 pound lean ground beef (90% lean)

 - In a Dutch oven coated with cooking spray, cook beef, onion and red pepper over medium-high heat 5-7 minutes or until beef is no longer pink, breaking up beef into crumbles; drain.

 - Add zucchini and mushrooms; cook 3-5 minutes longer or until tender.
-Stir in tomato sauce, Italian seasoning, salt and pepper; bring to a boil.
+Stir in tomato sauce and seasonings; bring to a boil.
 Reduce heat; simmer, covered, 15 minutes to allow flavors to blend.
 Meanwhile, cook spaghetti according to package directions.

 - Serve spaghetti with sauce and, if desired, cheese.
 Yield: 4 servings.